 You must’ve heard a term “product launch” and wondered, how it actually works.
 Therefore, let’s review two course launch strategies that will help you to launch your online course or any e-online product with a blast!

 Both of these course launch strategies can be used in various situations, whether you’re launching an e-course, product or just want to give out a special offer.
 But my focus here will be on course launching for new online entrepreneurs.

-Both of these strategies can also be adjusted to your specific needs and preferences but the samples in this lesson are provided from some of the most-used and proven to be successful course launch strategies.
+Both of these course launch strategies can also be adjusted to your specific needs and preferences but the samples in this lesson are provided from some of the most-used and proven to be successful course launch strategies.

 Course launch strategies for new online entrepreneurs

 STRATEGY #1 Email marketing launch

 This, quite possibly, is one of the all-time-popular course launch strategies.

 Basically, it means a dedicated email marketing funnel which informs people about your launch and makes them want your product.

 STEP #1: Build an email list